SKA-ScienceDataProcessor/rascil/docs/installation/RASCIL_docker.rst

     cd /Users/timcornwell
     python3 /rascil/cluster_tests/ritoy/cluster_test_ritoy.py localhost:8786

-A jupyter notebook is also started by this docker-compose.
+A jupyter lab notebook is also started by this docker-compose.
 The URL will be output during the initial set up, e.g.::

     notebook_1   | [I 15:17:05.681 NotebookApp] The Jupyter Notebook is running at: